Top 25 best action games for Android phones and tablets

 With a plethora of characters to pick, it won't be easy to test them all out, and if you're looking for a shortcut we made a T3 Arena tier list to ease off some of that starting burden.
 You'll love it right from the start.

 But what are we babbling about, you can download T3 Arena and see for yourself.

 It's quite an underrated title, and if you get to play it, you'll quickly fall in love with it.
-It's a great Android action game that we'd suggest trying out on your tablet - the bigger the screen, the better!
+It's a great action title that we'd suggest trying out on your tablet - the bigger the screen, the better!

-If you have three minutes to spare, you can check what our video wizard/Viking James has to say in his short video review.
+If you have three minutes to spare, you can take a look at what our video wizard/Viking James has to say in his short video review.
 Spoiler: he liked this little roguelike very much!

 There's an abundance of characters to pick, and in case you need help to pick the right ones, use our Brawlhalla tier list.

 Without a doubt, one of the reigning mobile online FPS kings, Guns of Boom hones the FPS format for mobile play without losing its competitive edge.
 Some would say it's a mobile Team Fortress, and they wouldn't be too wrong!
 It certainly fits into the category of the finest action games for Android!